awslabs/handwritten-text-recognition-for-apache-mxnet/README.md

 # Handwritten Text Recognition (OCR) with MXNet Gluon

-These notebooks have been created by [Jonathan Chung](https://github.com/jonomon), as part of his internship as Applied Scientist @ Amazon AI, in collaboration with [Thomas Delteil](https://github.com/ThomasDelteil) who built the original prototype.
+## Getting Started

+To run this JumpStart 1P Solution and have the infrastructure deploy to your AWS account you will need to create an active SageMaker Studio instance (see [Onboard to Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html)).
+When your Studio instance is *Ready*, use the instructions in [SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html) to 1-Click Launch the solution.

+The solution artifacts are included in this GitHub repository for reference.

+Note: Solutions are available in most regions including us-west-2, and us-east-1.

-## Setup
+## Local Setup

 `git clone https://github.com/awslabs/handwritten-text-recognition-for-apache-mxnet --recursive`